Looking for natural ways to keep pesky spittlebugs under control?

 4. Clean Up Garden

-Female spittlebugs like to lay their eggs in protected spots, so clearing clutter denies them breeding spaces.
+Female spittlebugs like to lay their eggs in protected spots, so clearing clutter denies them breeding space.

 5. Row Covers

-As an organic gardener, row covers are a great first line of defense against many insect pests.
+As an organic gardener, I believe row covers are an excellent defense against many insect pests.

-You’ll want to place the covers over susceptible garden plants.
-Secure the edges to ensure spittlebugs and other pests cannot access your plants.
+Place the covers over susceptible garden plants.
+Secure the edges to prevent spittlebugs and other pests from accessing the plants.

 6. Natural Predators